MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 3. Choose **More** > **Edit contact information**.

 4. In the **Mobile phone** box, type the number of a mobile phone—including the country code if the user has one—that can receive a text (SMS) message.
-This phone number is also used when you reset your password for your Office 365 admin account.
+This phone number is also used when you reset your password for your admin account.
 You need a mobile phone that's capable of receiving text messages for password reset only if one or both of the following applies to you:

-  - Your organization has a custom domain that you've set up to use with Office 365.
+      - Your organization has a custom domain that you've set up to use with your account.

-  - Your Office 365 subscription is synchronized through directory synchronization.
+      - Your user accounts are synchronized through directory synchronization.

 5. When you have finished, choose **Save**.

 ### Assign admin roles to multiple users

-If you know PowerShell, see [Assign roles to user accounts with Office 365 PowerShell](https://go.microsoft.com/fwlink/?linkid=854257).
+If you know PowerShell, see [Assign roles to user accounts with PowerShell](https://go.microsoft.com/fwlink/?linkid=854257).
 It's ideal for assigning roles to hundreds of users.

 Use the following instructions to assign roles to tens of users.

 ::: moniker range="o365-worldwide"
-1. In the admin center, go to the [Active users](https://admin.microsoft.com/AdminPortal/Home#/homepage) page
+1. In the admin center, go to **Users** > [Active users](https://admin.microsoft.com/AdminPortal/Home#/homepage).

 ::: moniker-end

 ::: moniker range="o365-germany"

-1. In the admin center, go to the [Active users](https://portal.office.de/adminportal/home) page.
+1. In the admin center, go to **Users** > [Active users](https://portal.office.de/adminportal/home).

 ::: moniker-end

 ::: moniker range="o365-21vianet"

-1.In the admin center, go to the [Active users](https://login.partner.microsoftonline.cn) page.
+1. In the admin center, go to **Users** > [Active users](https://login.partner.microsoftonline.cn).

 ::: moniker-end